Metropolitan-Council/metc.tbi.helper/README.md

 ## Organization: what's here

 * `metadata`: Read the documentation 💘
-* `data`: compiled datasets generated from raw TBI data, that live in the Council's Oracle database.
+* `data`: compiled datasets generated from raw TBI data, that live in the Council's database.
   * `tbi19.rda` and `tbi21.rda` are compressed `list` objects for each survey containing:
       * `dictionary` of variable names, values, survey questions, and logic;
       * person-level records (`per`);